 After high school, I worked in a factory to put myself through college.
 The assembly line I worked on had production quotas that dictated how many “pieces” we were required to produce per hour.
 One of the first things I learned on that assembly line was to look busy.
 Being a young college student, my energy level was high and I would often finish the piecework quickly.
 After I was done I would socialize with my friends who were also working with me to pay their way through college.
-The seasoned workers on the line quickly informed us that finishing the job and then chatting together afterwards looked bad.
+The seasoned workers on the line quickly informed us that finishing the job and then chatting together afterward looked bad.
 They explained that when the foreman came by it was really important to look busy.
 If we did not look busy, we would be assigned a higher production quota.
 And while we young people could meet our quota quickly, those who had been working the line for decades were not able to keep up the same pace.
 Not only that, if we looked like we were goofing around and had time to waste, that was a concern to management.

 That lesson holds true in every job I’ve ever held.
 A couple years ago, I was sitting next to a principal who had just received the edict from his superintendent that he had to let go of three teachers.
 He was upset with this news and struggling with decisions regarding his staff.
 He asked me if I had been in the classroom to observe a certain co-teaching pair.
 I had been in that class and validated that with him.
 He then asked if I saw the special education teacher sitting in the back of the room on the isle focusing on one or two students.
-He asked if I had seen a teacher do anything other than sit there while the general education teacher delivered the lesson.
+He asked if I had seen a teacher do anything other than sitting there while the general education teacher delivered the lesson.
 I could not deny that I had observed exactly what he had described.
 He then asked me a question that, from my teacher viewpoint, I had never considered, “How can I justify keeping that teacher when I can replace her with a paraprofessional who could do the same job?”
 He explained that every single time he walked by that classroom, the special-education teacher was sitting in the same spot, working with those same few students.
 This teacher had resisted all coaching to change her practice and be more involved in using her professional skills to co-teach.
 If he had to choose which teachers to let go, why not choose that one?